lsst-dm/dmtn-256/index.rst

 Our results point also that the efficiency is good at :math:`SNR>5`, but it is not reaching a stable value, and it oscilates dropping up to an 80%.
 This should instead be approaching to a 100% upper bound.

+Future work on how to increase the statistical signficance of the efficiency measurements could prove very beneficial, specially by adding low-SNR fake sources in our sample, and this direction is already being explored.

 Assesment of the photometric performance
 ========================================